-Gratitude is a little more involved than you might first think.
-It’s more than just saying “thank you” every once in awhile.
+There’s a lot more to gratitude than just saying “thank you” every once in awhile.

-Cultivating gratitude is a topic for another article.
-But if you’re curious about what researchers and experts recommend, or the many different ways you can practice, be sure to check back or subscribe to the newsletter.
+I’ll be talking about cultivating gratitude in other articles.
+So if you’re curious about what researchers and experts recommend, or the many different ways you can practice it, be sure to sign up for updates!